 Sometimes we must open our hands fully to let go of what we hold so tightly.

 If you read Simmer, then you know how it stung to leave North Carolina.
 For almost two years, we didn’t go back to visit.
 The decision was one part necessity; one part self-preservation.
-As much as a piece of my heart still resided comfortably in the 919, I needed to invest fully in where we were, in sincere hope that it would become home as well.
+Much of my heart still resided comfortably in the 919; I needed to invest fully in where we were– in sincere hope that it would become home as well.

 After some time passed, we found ourself back among the oaks for, wait for it– a job interview.
 By then we were happy to call Augusta home but the job that had taken us there eventually placed us back in limbo.